A Textpattern switch... case

 </txp:smd_switch>

 So if someone enters ?qty=0 or ?qty=fred then a special message is shown to prompt them to enter a valid number.
 If the qty variable is lower than the stock level of the current article then all is well.
-But if any other value is used, the default condition kicks in and tells the visitor that there are not enough to satisfy their ravenous needs.
+But if any other value is used, the default condition of the inner smd_switch kicks in and tells the visitor that there are not enough to satisfy their ravenous needs.

 Experimental software